less/less-docs/content/usage/plugins.md

 While the easiest way to use a plugin is using the [`@plugin` at-rule](../features/#plugin-atrules-feature), you can pre-load a global Less.js plugin via the command line or by specifying it in the [Less options](#less-options).

+### Preprocessing

+Pre-loading plugins is necessary if you want to add a Less.js Pre-processor.
+That is, a plugin that gets called and passed the raw Less source before parsing even starts.
+An example of this would be a [Sass-To-Less Pre-processor plugin](../tools/#plugins).

+Note: pre-loading is not necessary for _pre-evaluation_ plugins (after Less source is parsed, but before it is evaluated).
+See: [API](#api).

 ## Node.js

 ### Using the Command Line